rl-language/rlc/README.md

 From a single simple description, generate all tools you may need.
 Test your rules with fuzzers, generate machine learning agents, use it in C or python, embed it in graphical engines and on the web.
 All automatically.

+Furthermore, using Rulebook mathematically guarantees asymptotically less complex managment of rules with respect implementations in other languages.

 Read the project rationale [here](./docs/where_we_are_going.md) Read the language rationale [here](./docs/rationale.md)